OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 | `NSAllowsArbitraryLoadsForMedia` | Disable all ATS restrictions for media loaded through the AV Foundations framework |

-The following table summarises the per-domain ATS exceptions.
+The following table summarizes the per-domain ATS exceptions.
 For more information about these exceptions, please refer to Table 3 in reference [1].

 |  Key | Description |
 | -----| ------------|